chase-dalton/World_Weather_Analysis/README.md

 # World_Weather_Analysis

 ## Overview
-The purpose of this analysis was to retrieve weather data from the OpenWeatherMap API, create a customer travel destinations map based off of user input, and create a travel itinerary map using Google Maps Directions API.
+The purpose of this analysis was to retrieve weather data from the OpenWeatherMap API, create a customer travel destinations map based off of user input using Google Maps, and create a travel itinerary map in Google Maps using the Google Maps Directions API.

 ## Process
 Using Python, a list of random latitudes and longitudes was generated.
 Using Citipy, the nearest city for each lat and long combination was found to generate a list of cities.
 Then using the OpenWeatherMap API, weather data such as temperature, wind speed, and weather description was pulled in to create a Weather CSV to be utilized for the Customer Travel Destinations Map.